The Content of Credit Rating Reports

 54 Pages Posted: 24 Jan 2021 Last revised: 1 Jun 2021

-We examine the readability, length, numerical content, uncertainty, and uniqueness of Moody’s rating reports and analyze how regulatory events have influenced these measures between 1998-2016.
-We find that information in rating reports significantly dropped after the Credit Rating Reform Act in 2006, but readability and the length of rating reports significantly improved after the Dodd-Frank regulation in 2010.
-We also find that greater readability leads to lower announcement returns after downgrades.
-Reports that are more similar to previous reports are associated with less negative announcement returns, providing evidence that the content of rating reports plays a significant role for investors.
+We examine the readability, length, numerical content, uncertainty, and uniqueness of Moody’s rating reports.
+We analyze which factors affect the content of ratings in the cross-section and how regulatory events influence these measures over time.
+Rating content depends on analyst fixed effects, firm size, rating levels and rating bias.
+Moreover, rating report length significantly dropped after the Credit Rating Reform Act (2006), but readability and report length significantly improved after Dodd-Frank (2010).
+Greater readability and more unique ratings lead to lower announcement returns following downgrades, providing evidence that the content of rating reports plays a significant role for investors.

 Keywords: Credit ratings, Regulation, Credit Rating Reform Act, Dodd-Frank Act, Financial crisis, Textual analysis

 Suggested Citation: Suggested Citation